TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/README.md

 |SSD1603|Up to 128x64|Monochrome|I2C|Highly power-efficient for basic applications.|Lacks advanced features like grayscale or color.|Simple text or icon-based displays.|

 ### Grayscale Displays
-These drivers support 16 levels of grayscale, enabling more detailed images and modern UI designs.
-However, grayscale OLED displays come with certain trade-offs compared to their monochrome counterparts:
+Grayscale OLED displays support 16 levels of grayscale, enabling more detailed images and modern UI designs.
+There are certain trade-offs compared to their monochrome counterparts, too:

-- **Price:** Grayscale displays are considerably more expensive.
+- **Price:** considerably more expensive.
-- **Efficiency:** They consume more power due to the additional data handling and active pixels.
+- **Efficiency:** consume more power due to the additional data handling and active pixels.
-- **Refresh Rate:** Grayscale displays often have slower refresh rates, though this is typically not an issue when displaying static text.
+- **Refresh Rate:** often have slower refresh rates, though this is typically not an issue when displaying static text.